Siddharthakhandelwal/Avatar/ARCHITECTURE.md

 3. **Instructions:**
    - The first message in the conversation history is a user message containing detailed instructions for the assistant's behavior, including available doctors and response style.

+4. **Timestamp Integration:**
+   - Each user message includes the current timestamp for context-aware responses and accurate appointment scheduling.

 4. **Gemini API Call:**
-   - The full conversation history is sent to the Gemini API (`gemini-2.5-flash` model) for processing.
+   - The full conversation history is sent to the Gemini API (`gemini-2.5-pro` model) for processing.

 5. **AI Response:**
    - The Gemini model generates a response, which is returned to the chatbot.